Is Oracle Pruning the True Oracle?: Introduction

-Specifically, we examine the validity of oracle pruning by analyzing the statistical correlation between the pruned model performance (measured by pruned train loss) and the final model performance (measured by test accuracy or loss) after retraining.
-The analyses are conducted on a wide range of models and datasets with \textbf{37K} models trained, from the toy-level models like LeNet5-Mini~\cite{lecun1998gradient} to more recent VGG19~\cite{Simonyan2014Very}, ResNets~\cite{he2016deep}, and attention-based ViTs~\cite{vaswani2017attention,dosovitskiy2020image}, and a multimodal large language model (MLLM) TinyLLaVA-3.1B~\cite{zhou2024tinyllava}.
+Specifically, we examine the validity of oracle pruning by analyzing the statistical correlation between the pruned model performance (measured by the \textit{pruned train loss}) and the final model performance (measured by the \textit{test accuracy or loss}) after \textbf{retraining}.
+The analyses are conducted on a wide range of models and datasets with \textbf{37K} models trained, from the toy-level models like LeNet5-Mini~\citep{lecun1998gradient} to more recent VGG19~\citep{Simonyan2014Very}, ResNets~\citep{he2016deep}, and attention-based Vision Transformers (ViTs)~\citep{vaswani2017attention,dosovitskiy2020image}, and a multimodal large language model (MLLM) TinyLLaVA-3.1B~\citep{zhou2024tinyllava}.
 To our surprise, the results suggest the pruned train loss actually poses a very weak (if any) correlation with the final test performance after retraining.
-Namely, the idea of oracle pruning does \textit{not} hold.

-Further results suggest the rising task complexity (including data and model complexity) nowadays is a key factor that makes oracle pruning invalid, compared to 1980s.
-Based on this new finding, we argue the retraining process (if any) \textit{must} be considered when developing any pruning criterion.
+Namely, the idea of oracle pruning does not hold.
+Further results suggest that the rising task complexity is a key factor making oracle pruning invalid, compared to the 1980s when oracle pruning was almost true (due to the simple nature of problems at that time).